 and respond through how you move.

 d) Online Training.
-We have a more detailed online course that will be available on our site coming up this year.
-It gives a wonderful way to prepare for our courses, as well a structure for ongoing progress once course time is complete.
+We have many more detailed online courses available, that give a wonderful way to prepare for our courses, as well a structure for ongoing progress once course time is complete.
 It’s also a perfect way to get started from wherever you are, whenever you want, and complete your training and certification online.

 e) In-Person Training.
 Our courses give a nice foundation for practice, and we travel pretty regularly for these.
-I’ll give our upcoming schedule for you here, and you can always find the latest information on our site.
+You can always find the latest information on our site.

 I hope this helps, and always if you need anything just ask, you can use our contact form below.